nwdigitalradio/paclink-unix/PITCHME.md

 * Compose & address a Winlink message using your email client program
   * paclink-unix converts the regular email message into Winlink format.
-  * Mail message files end up in /usr/local/var/wl2k/outbox
+  * Mail message files end up in outbox dir
 * Use one of the paclink-unix transport methods to send the message.
-* Winlink stores messages addressed to winlink.org & sends the rest on to an SMTP server.
+* Winlink stores messages addressed to winlink.org & sends rest on to SMTP server.

 #VSLIDE